madisonenda/bren-meds213-data-cleaning/README.md

 ├── .Rprofile
 ├── .gitignore
 ├── README.md
-├── all_cover_fixed_JORGENSEN.qmd
+├── eds_213_data_cleaning_assign_Enda.qmd
 ├── bren-meds213-data-cleaning.Rproj
-└── data-cleaning_empty.qmd
+└── eds213_data_cleaning.qmd
 ```

-**Description:** The data folder of this repository contains the arctic shorebirds data described above.
+- The data folder of this repository contains the arctic shorebirds data described above.
 The 'raw' folder contains the species presence and snow survey data, before it was cleaned in this analysis.
-The 'processed' folder contains the .csv files that are the result of the data cleaning which will be described in more detail below.
+The 'processed' folder contains the .csv file that was the result of the data cleaning which will be described in more detail below.

-The docs folder in this repository contains the folders and files that render the visuals for this assingment in a classroom setting.
+- The docs folder in this repository contains the folders and files that render the visuals for this assingment in a classroom setting.
 They are not relevant to the data cleaning described below.

-The all_cover_fixed_JORGENSEN.qmd file contains the described workflow and process behind the cleaning of this data.
-The data-cleaning_empty.qmd file is the file used for educational purposes to present the cleaning of the data.
+- The eds_213_data_cleaning_assign_Enda.qmd file contains the described workflow and process behind the cleaning of this data.
+The eds213_data_cleaning.qmd file is the file used for educational purposes to present the cleaning of the data.

 **2. Relationship between files:**

-For the purposes of exploring the cleaning of the data, the 'raw' folder contains the unclean data, which was processed in the 'all_cover_fixed_JORGENSEN.qmd' file, and the output of this is stored in the 'processed' folder.
+For the purposes of exploring the cleaning of the data, the 'raw' folder contains the unclean data, which was processed in the 'all_cover_fixed_Enda.qmd' file, and the output of this is stored in the 'processed' folder.

 **3. Additional related data collected that was not included in the current data package:**